 The programme is organised around a set of individual, core-team and collaborative research projects.
 The commitment is to research that is empirically grounded, theoretically informed and alert to the importance of cross-disciplinary and comparative work.
 The Research Chair is based in the Department of Sociology and Social Anthropology.
-The Research Chair is funded by the Department of Science & Technology (DST), administered by the National Research Foundation (NRF) and based in the Department of Sociology and Social Anthropology at Stellenbosch University.
+The Research Chair is funded by the Department of Science & Innovation (DSI), administered by the National Research Foundation (NRF) and based in the Department of Sociology and Social Anthropology at Stellenbosch University.

 Current Research Chair activities

 On 22 February, the 2023 Honours students associated with the chair will present on their thesis.View more

 NRF postgraduate bursaries can be linked to SARChI Chairs.
 The call for applications for 2025 are not yet open.
 For general information on bursary opportunities and how to apply click on ‘view more’ belowView more

 In early February, our team embarked on the annual induction fieldtrip.
 We visited Sutherland, Canarvon, Prieska, Van Wyksvlei, Williston and Calvinia.
 Over the course of the trip many of our new and older members identified possible research topics.
 A highlight was Prof. Nigel Penn, giving a seminar on top of the Hantamberg a site of historic significance.View more